trpc/trpc/README.md

 > **🚀 You are looking at a pre-prelease of tRPC v10!**
 >
-> You might be looking for the [`main`](https://github.com/trpc/trpc/tree/main) branch which is the current stable v9-version.
+> You might be looking for the [`main`](https://github.com/trpc/trpc/tree/main)-branch which is the stable v9-version.
 >
 > See our [migration guide](https://alpha.trpc.io/docs/migrate-from-v9-to-v10) for a summary of what is changing or take a look at [the **v10 docs website**](https://alpha.trpc.io/).
 > There is also [the `examples-v10-next-prisma-starter-sqlite` project](https://github.com/trpc/examples-v10-next-prisma-starter-sqlite) to try out a real project using this version.